 Here, I've laid out some honest answers to how a Drupal 8 upgrade might affect you.

 As a Developer, What Do I Gain?

 In my opinion, the case for Drupal 8 is strongest from the point of view of the developer.

-Drupal has obviously established itself as an enterprise-class CMS, but under the hood, the architecture and coding practices have been portrayed as a system that is more suited to PHP tinkerers than true software engineers.
+Drupal has obviously established itself as an enterprise-class CMS, but under the hood, the architecture and coding practices are more suited to PHP tinkerers than true software engineers.
 Spaghetti PHP, mostly procedural code, and config-in-the-database meant that Drupal just didn't feel like the kind of system you'd expect to work on as a developer in 2017.